jacobchristian17/cv-builder-jacob/modules/cover_letter_generator/prompt.md

 - **Impact**: Start with strongest qualifications and achievements
 - **Originality**: Do not repeat exact words or metrics from personal_info.json; instead, provide summarized versions of projects and experiences that demonstrate relevant capabilities
 - **Company References**: When company name is unknown, NEVER use "your company", "your organization", "your esteemed organization", "your team".
 Instead use "this role", "this position", "this opportunity", or simply avoid company references entirely
+- **JSON Format**: Strictly return answer in JSON format only - no additional text or explanations
+- **Personal Info Integration**: Always include complete personal_info object in response with name, email, mobile, and website fields

 ## Example Usage:
 Input the candidate information and job details into the template above, and generate a cover letter following the 3-paragraph structure that addresses all key requirements while maintaining professional brevity and impact.